Safety, storage and disposal

 Many products you use every day can be harmful if they aren’t used and stored properly.
-From the dishwasher detergent you use in the morning to the sprays you use in your garden – you need to know how and where to store these products to keep yourself and your family safe.
+From dishwasher detergent to the sprays you use in your garden – you need to know how and where to store these products to keep yourself and your family safe.

 Where to find out how to store products safely

-Your best bet for finding good information about safely storing harmful products at home is by reading the label on the bottle or package.
+Always read the product label for information about safe storage.
 Some need to be kept in a cool, dry place.
 They should all be kept out of reach of children.